-An organization which only sources direct from the forest and does not manage the forestlands must be certified to Section 3 - SFI 2015-2019 Fiber Sourcing Standard.
+An organization which only sources direct from the forest and does not manage the forestlands must be certified to Section 3 - SFI 2022 Fiber Sourcing Standard.

-An organization which owns or manages forestlands and sources direct from the forest must be certified to Section 2 - SFI 2015-2019 Forest Management Standard and Section 3 - SFI 2015-2019 Fiber Sourcing Standard.
+An organization which owns or manages forestlands and sources direct from the forest must be certified to Section 2 - SFI 2022 Forest Management Standard and Section 3 - SFI 2022 Fiber Sourcing Standard.

-1.1 Chain-of-Custody Label for Volume Credit Method Label

-The volume credit method allows a company to label only the percentage of output corresponding to the percentage of certified forest content and/or recycled content used in the manufacturing process.
-This is always at a 1:1 ratio, so it is considered 100% certified.
-The following two labels may be used by any chain-of-custody certificate holder that uses the volume credit chain-of-custody method.
-If the chain-of-custody certificate holder uses recycled content, then the label must state “Promoting Sustainable Forestry and Recycled Content.”
-However, if recycled content is not used, then the label must state, “Promoting Sustainable Forestry.”